Nahuel88Ar/Cells-Detection-/README.md

 ## Usage:

-To run the cell counter, the user can easily input the following codes in the terminal:ELIPSIS, LABEL AND BATCH.
+To run the cell counter, the user can easily input the following codes in the terminal:ELIPSIS, LABEL OR BATCH.
-First we see a start point for 3 scripts.
+First we start with a introduction.

-**Introduction**
+**ELIPSIS**
+**LABEL**
 This picture have a RGB scale as you can see below:

 ![image](https://github.com/Nahuel88Ar/Cells-Detection-/IMAGES/example_image.tif)

+There is 3 filters, each filter is a color(Red, Green and Blue).

+We use RED filter/

+**BATCH**

 **Require arguments**: